Skip to main content

 May Requires Three Months' Notice

 The Patio Festival in early May and the Feria de Mayo in late May fill every quality hotel in the historic centre.
-Book 2-3 months ahead for these dates — prices double and the best boutique properties sell out first.
+Book 2-3 months ahead for these dates: prices double and the best boutique properties sell out first.
 Semana Santa (Holy Week) is the second pressure point.

-Frequently asked questions
+Frequently asked questions about Top 10 Hotels in Córdoba

 What is the best hotel in Córdoba overall?

-Hospes Palacio del Bailio is the consensus best hotel in Córdoba — a 16th-century Renaissance palace with Roman mosaics under the restaurant floor, a spa in restored Roman baths, and five Andalusian patios.
-It is a Member of Design Hotels and the most architecturally extraordinary hotel in the city.
-Expect to pay €250–500/night.
+Hospes Palacio del Bailio is the consensus best hotel in Córdoba: a 16th-century Renaissance palace with Roman mosaics under the restaurant floor, a spa in restored Roman baths, and five Andalusian patios.
+It is a Member of Design Hotels.
+Rates run €250–500/night depending on season.

 How far is the Parador de Córdoba from the historic centre?

-The Parador sits on the Arruzafa hills, approximately 4km from the Mezquita — a 10-minute taxi ride or 15-minute drive.
+The Parador sits on the Arruzafa hills, approximately 4km from the Mezquita: a 10-minute taxi ride or 15-minute drive.
 It is not walkable to the centre.
 The trade-off is a panoramic pool with views over the city and significantly more space than historic-centre hotels.
 It works best for car-based visitors.

 Are there good budget hotels in Córdoba near the Mezquita?